-Polycrylic paint dries between 30 minutes and 2 hours.
-On average, polycrylic dries to touch in 30 minutes and you can re-coat polycrylic within 2 hours.
+It takes polycrylic 30 minutes to 2 hours to dry.
+On average, polycrylic dries to touch in 30 minutes, and you can re-coat polycrylic within 2 hours.
 However, it takes polycrylic 24-72 hours to cure.

-Under normal conditions, the evaporation of the solvent and oxidization of the paint particles will be completed in less than 48 hours.
-You should know that temperature changes and high humidity levels can affect the polycrylic’s curing time.
+Under normal conditions, the evaporation and oxidization of the polycrylic will be completed within 72 hours.
+However, the room temperature and humidity levels can affect the polycrylic curing time.

 How To Speed Up Polycrylic Drying Time?

 You can make polycrylic dry faster by using a hairdryer, increasing air circulation, or using a dehumidifier.

 Polycrylic dries through evaporation, so increasing the evaporation rate will speed up the dry time of polycrylic.
 To increase the evaporation rate, use a hairdryer.
 The hairdryer will increase the heat around the polycrylic coating and the evaporation rate.